Higher Education Academic Credit Transfer Procedure

 • Credit granted by Federation University in response to applications from individual students

-This procedure does not apply to students seeking credit transfer for higher degrees by research (refer HDR Candidate Selection Policy); nor VET students (refer LT1300 VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Policy).
-It does not apply to applications for shorter form credentials, or Workplace Recognition of Prior Learning relating to HE courses, (refer HE Recognition of Prior Learning Procedure).
+This procedure does not apply to students seeking credit transfer for higher degrees by research (refer HDR Candidate Selection Policy); nor VET students (refer LT1300 VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure).
+It does not apply to applications for shorter form credentials, or Workplace Recognition of Prior Learning relating to HE courses, (refer Higher Education Recognition of Prior Learning Procedure).
 Recognition of prior learning in the workplace may be considered for entry requirements into some courses.

 It does not apply to students for whom credit is automatically granted on entry to a course as approved in the course rules.